omega8cc/boa/README.txt

 The instances will not be aware of other running instances, so it is your responsibility to use such system wisely.

-There is also Tuner script available (see BOND.sh.txt) for easy system tuning for development and switching it back easily to the standard production settings.
+There is also Tuner script available (see aegir/tools/BOND.sh.txt) for easy system tuning for development and switching it back easily to the standard production settings.

 ### SUPPORTED PARENT SYSTEMS